I teach workshops at various summer art programs and for organizations around the country and am willing

 This workshop explores the results of successive applications of color, pattern and image to fabric surfaces.
 The emphasis will continually be on that word “successive.”
 We will be looking at the combination of surface design techniques, processes and materials to build patterns, images and compositions on/with fabric.
 The class begins with a series of demonstrations and intensive technical “workshops” in which students produce a series of small studies/samples in each technique introduced—primarily those associated with color application to fabric using dyestuffs and pigments: immersion dyeing, resist dyeing, direct application, screen printing.
 The class then shifts attention to the “dry” surface design techniques: piecing, applique, reverse applique, fabric manipulation, hand embroidery, machine embroidery, and beading.

-• Two week class requiring access to a dyeing and printing studio.
+• Two week class requiring access to a dyeing and printing studio–NOT currently being offered.

 This is a low-pressure, low-risk, high-play experience with familiar materials to help students generate some exciting ideas for current and future fiber projects, and to improve the ability to get desired results.
 This is a class for people who already weave, knit, quilt, crochet, bead, piece, print or do needlework.
 Whatever your particular technical interest and skill, the class will help you to explore and improve your own design process.